cirosantilli/linux-cheat/rst/docutils.rst

 datetime: |date| |time|

+include
+#######

+.. include:: included.rst

 raw
 ###

-is only used for respective output:
+is only used for respective output.

+html only shows in html output:

 .. raw:: html

    <p>raw html</p>

+latex only shows in latex output:

 .. raw:: latex